 5. Offer Career Development Opportunities to Underrepresented Youth

-The next worthwhile goal you can work towards is to provide mentorship and development for young professionals from underrepresented backgrounds.
-Focus on underrepresented groups and the younger generation looking for an opportunity in the competitive business world.
+In addition, the next worthwhile goal you can work towards is to provide mentorship and development for young professionals from underrepresented backgrounds.
+So, focus on underrepresented groups and the younger generation looking for an opportunity in the competitive business world.

 These are the people who need your help now more than ever.
-If you are working with a recruitment agency to source talent, use their skills and expertise now to find these diverse groups and invite them into your mentorship programs.
+Therefore, if you are working with a recruitment agency to source talent, use their skills and expertise now to find these diverse groups and invite them into your mentorship programs.

 Alternatively, work with underrepresented organizations first, and keep your recruitment agency in the loop so that they can focus on these talented groups during your next recruitment period.
 You don’t want to lose them once the mentorship program is over.